Our Activities

 Future-Proofing Supply Chains Inquiry

 In June 2025, the APPG looked at how prepared and resilient businesses are to supply chain shocks, what the biggest barriers that businesses in the trading environment face, and how both government and industry can work together to support business resilience in this area.
-Our report will shortly be published and accessible here.
+Our report has been published and is accessible here.